-Objects fainter than approximately 21 mag in dark time, and 18 mag in bright time may not be visible in the several second long acquisition images to be put on the slit.
-The exact limit depends greatly on seeing at the time of observation as well as on the diffuseness of the target - the number above relates to point sources in typical 1.5” to 1.8” seeing.
+Objects fainter than approximately 21 mag in dark time, and 18 mag in bright time may not be visible to be put on the slit in several second long acquisition images.
+The exact limit depends greatly on seeing at the time of observation as well as on the diffuseness of the target - the number above relates to point sources in 1.5” to 1.8” seeing.
 To put fainter targets on the slit, other methods are needed.

 Our positional accuracy and repeatability is currently 0.3 to 0.5” RMS while guiding, measured by performing offsets of sizes varying from 0.5” to 30” and returning to the original position.
 This accuracy may or may not be sufficient for blind offsetting depending on the science application.
 If it is enough, e.g. for targeting more diffuse sources, and/or when using wide slits, blind offsetting is operationally feasible and may be requested in an ad hoc manner by discussing it with the liaison astronomer.

 In most faint objects cases, however, we recommend providing a brighter alignment object and a PA that will ensure placement of the fainter object in the slit.
 The PA positioning accuracy is at least 0.5 deg, probably better, so finding a star of V=15-20 mag range at 60” distance would ensure the positioning of the slit with <0.5” accuracy.
 It is safer to use slit widths of 1.5” or more, and to use alignment stars as close as possible to the target.